kevincoakley/DSE-Admin/aws_accounts/README.md

 5. Create an Admin IAM user with the usename dse-admin and a group with the name "administrators" with full admin access (add policy named "AdministratorAccess")
     1. Give user both programmatic and console access
 6. Change the IAM users sign-in link to cohort#group#
-7. Create IAM Groups
+7. Create IAM Groups running setup_groups.py .
+The following groups are created:
     1. Billing: group_policies/billing.json
     2. EC2: group_policies/ec2/spark_notebook.json
     3. EC2_treasurer: group_policies/ec2/spark_notebook_treasurer.json
     4. EMR: group_policies/emr/emr.json
     5. EMR_treasurer: group_policies/emr/emr_iam_role.json
     6. IAM: group_policies/iam.json
-    7. S3: group_policies/s3/spark_notebook_s3.json (NOTE: EMR logs bucket and group bucket need to be updated for each AWS Account.)
+    7. S3: group_policies/s3/spark_notebook_s3.json (NOTE: EMR logs bucket and group bucket need to be updated for each AWS Account. setup_groups.py does this for you automatically)
 8. Create IAM Users
     1. Add the treasurer to all of the IAM groups
     2. Add the regular users to all of the IAM groups minus the *_treasurer groups